matthewmueller/socrates/Readme.md

 #### I. State should be separate from the action log (redux middleware)

 Socrates is only used to update state.
-Action logging is actually a much bigger part of application architecture than just updating state.
+Action dispatching is actually a much bigger part of application architecture than just state.
 Unfortunately, if you're new to Redux or just reading tutorials, you'll assume that actions are only used to update state.

-You should be dispatching actions to make HTTP requests, setup Websockets, and **all other side effects**.
+You should be dispatching actions for **all side effects**.
+To make HTTP requests, setup Websockets, and set cookies.
 While you can do this in Redux's middleware, it's flow is mind-bending because Redux's middleware is synchronous, so you need to internally re-dispatch to achieve asynchronous behavior.

 I have a version of middleware inspired by Koa's middleware done on the server that I'll be releasing soon to help you out with this.